-- The fan housing and support can reach temperatures over 60 °C due to a hot conveyed medium. - The fan's electric motor can reach temperatures over 60 °C on its surface during operation. - ▶ Allow a hot fan or electric motor to cool off. - ▶ Wear protective gloves when working on the fan or electric motor. - When mounting the fan, observe the minimum distance between the fan cowl of the electric motor and neighboring components or walls ⇒ Chap.
-6.2 [▶ 31].
+- The fan housing and support can reach temperatures over 60 °C due to a hot conveyed medium. - The fan's electric motor can reach temperatures over 60 °C on its surface during operation.

+- ▶ Wear protective gloves when working on the fan or electric motor. - When mounting the fan, observe the minimum distance between the fan cowl of the electric motor and neighboring components or walls ⇒ Chap.
+6.2 [▶ 35].